 Before we dive into our guide, let me introduce our plugin, because as you will see – or hopefully test by yourself – such a multitasking plugin deserves proper introduction.

-ShopMagic is a free follow up emails and marketing automation plugin for WooCommerce.
+ShopMagic is a free follow-up emails and marketing automation plugin for WooCommerce.
 Thanks to it, you will be able to create and send WooCommerce triggered emails.
-Free version of ShopMagic covers all of the WooCommerce order statuses and lets you decide whether you will be sending emails to all or selected customers.
+Free version of ShopMagic covers all the WooCommerce order statuses and lets you decide whether you will be sending emails to all or selected customers.

 ShopMagic PRO adds a few additional features like the possibility of delaying an email or Manual Actions.
 Manual Actions are a textbook case of WooCommerce triggered emails, as you have to trigger them when you need them.
 If you want to test it out, check out our demo and test it freely for 7 days.

 If you still hesitate, check some of the reviews, which we received from our users:

 Customized email for WooCommerce order processing

 WooCommerce order processing status is very common and it’s a perfect moment to send WooCommerce triggered emails to the customers.

 So, when exactly the order receives the processing status?
 When the payment is received and stock has been reduced.
 It’s worth noting that almost all the products require processing.
 However, there’s one important exception.
 The product which is both virtual and downloadable will receive order completed status, right after it is paid.